goldenwo/sports-betting-scraper/README.md

 # Sports Betting Web Scraper (Work In Progress)

 ## Description
 A sports betting odds scraper for certain supported sites using your own login information.
+To have it work, login information for the supported sites are required.

+### Currently supported sites
+purewage.com

+### Currently supported sports
+Football

 ## How to set up on Windows
+Install python3.

 ### Python 3 libraries
 ```